manumorante/frontend-assignment-co/README.md

 - **Search**: Add a show search feature, leveraging signals to retain the `query` across components.

 - **Pagination**: Retain the page the user was on, and switch to conventional pagination if _Product Team_ considers it a useful feature for users. _Instagram_ would never give up its infinite scroll, but for a documentation website, for example, classic pagination is usually more appropriate.

-- **Separate Requests + Skeleton:** Fetch episodes separately (within the component) and display a skeleton while loading.
-This lightens the page load and looks great.

 - **Test Coverage**: There’s no login or sensitive features; otherwise, I would suggest using _Cypress_.
 (Product decision)